Cardboard Chocolate Packaging Boxes

 4. Market stalls and pop-up retail counters

-Boxes with lids create a tidy unboxing moment because the top panel protects artwork and keeps corners crisp during handling.
-Many brands use Shop Cardboard Boxes styles as a reliable base for both standard assortments and premium gifting formats.
-The lid also offers a flat, clean area for short messages, brand marks, and seasonal graphics.
+Boxes with lids create a clean opening experience because the top panel protects artwork and helps corners stay crisp during handling.
+Many brands use Shop Cardboard Boxes styles as a reliable base for standard assortments and gift formats.
+The lid also provides a flat area for short messages, brand marks, and seasonal graphics.

 A well-measured lid helps trays stay stable in transit by reducing headspace above the chocolates.
 Inserts hold each piece in its own cavity so delicate finishes remain intact when the pack is opened.
 This stability also improves stacking inside shipper cartons and gift bags without pressing directly against the product.

 Lids can be paired with optional windows for customers who prefer to preview an assortment before purchase.
-When the window size and tray pattern match, the pack looks balanced and premium rather than busy.
-This supports both counter sales and online listing photography.
+When the window size and tray pattern match, the pack looks balanced and orderly.
+This supports counter sales and online listing photography.

 • Better protection for artwork and outer surfaces